FraunhoferISST/DataspaceConnector/docs/pages/deployment/configuration.md

 ```

 By default, the Dataspace Connector is running with an H2 database that is non persistent.
 On every
 start-up, it thus will be empty again.
-To change this behaviour, add the following lines to the
+To change this behaviour, define a file location in the
 `application.properties`.

 ```properties